 - Staying in touch with your lawyer regularly and being honest about any changes in your condition or state of mind

-Need Help with Your Mental Anguish Claim After an Accident?
+Get Help for Your Mental Anguish Claim After an Accident

 At John Foy & Associates, we can help.
-Our car accident lawyers have been helping injury victims in Atlanta win the money they need for over 20 years.
+Our lawyers have been helping injury victims in Atlanta win the money they need for over 20 years.
 Starting as a small, local law office, we have grown to become one of the largest and most respected law firms in the state of Georgia.
-Plus, the consultation is always FREE.
-To schedule your own free consultation today, call (404) 400-4000 now.
+Call us or fill out our online contact form now to schedule your free consultation today.